cablehead/xs/README.md

-  append  Append an event to the stream cas     Retrieve content from Content-Addressable Storage remove  Remove an item from the stream help    Print this message or the help of the given subcommand(s)
+  append  Append an event to the stream cas     Retrieve content from Content-Addressable Storage remove  Remove an item from the stream head    Get the head frame for a topic get     Get a frame by ID help    Print this message or the help of the given subcommand(s)
 ```